Eoin988/wood-sessions/README.md

 ### Features Left to Implement

-- Another feature idea
+- Add a schedule page or section so the user can see what time are partially booked or free.

 ## Testing

-In this section, you need to convince the assessor that you have conducted enough testing to legitimately believe that the site works well.
-Essentially, in this part you will want to go over all of your project’s features and ensure that they all work as intended, with the project providing an easy and straightforward way for the users to achieve their goals.

-In addition, you should mention in this section how your project looks and works on different browsers and screen sizes.

-You should also mention in this section any interesting bugs or problems you discovered during your testing, even if you haven't addressed them yet.

-If this section grows too long, you may want to split it off into a separate file and link to it from here.
+Testing was carried out as each section was created or edited.
+A problem found was to add color to the header and footer.
+No fix for adding color to the header was found but partial footer color was added.
+Adding images in line with text proved problematic but the result is satisfactory.
+Once the site was deployed no images loaded.
+Many solutions had been tried before discovering the delay between pushing to git hub and the result having effect.
+Also once deployed the free and contact links on the solo and group pages no longer worked.
+The alignment of items in the what we do section and the nav bar on the header proved problematic on smaller screens.
+Although the is still room for improvement in the nav bar alignment, the site is still functional on smaller screens.

 ### Validator Testing

 - HTML
-  - No errors were returned when passing through the official [W3C validator](https://validator.w3.org/nu/?doc=https%3A%2F%2Fcode-institute-org.github.io%2Flove-running-2.0%2Findex.html)
+  - No errors were returned when passing through the official [W3C validator](https://validator.w3.org/nu/?showsource=yes&doc=https%3A%2F%2Feoin988.github.io%2Fwood-sessions%2F)
 - CSS
-  - No errors were found when passing through the official [(Jigsaw) validator](https://jigsaw.w3.org/css-validator/validator?uri=https%3A%2F%2Fvalidator.w3.org%2Fnu%2F%3Fdoc%3Dhttps%253A%252F%252Fcode-institute-org.github.io%252Flove-running-2.0%252Findex.html&profile=css3svg&usermedium=all&warning=1&vextwarning=&lang=en#css)
+  - No errors were found when passing through the official [(Jigsaw) validator](https://jigsaw.w3.org/css-validator/validator?uri=https%3A%2F%2Feoin988.github.io%2Fwood-sessions%2F&profile=css3svg&usermedium=all&warning=1&vextwarning=&lang=en)

 ### Unfixed Bugs